lmullen/nghis-simplifier/README.md

 sudo npm -g install mapshaper
 ```

 Then download all the NGHIS shapefiles that you want, including unzipping the zip files for individual shapefiles.
-In other words, all the `*.shp`, `.dbf`, `*.prj` etc., etc., etc., in the same directory as this Makefile.
+In other words, all the `*.shp`, `*.dbf`, `*.prj` etc., etc., etc., from NHGIS go in the same directory as this Makefile.

 Then run `make` and you'll get a directory `simplified` with the simplified shapefiles and `cartodb` with zipfiles of those simplified shapefiles that you can upload to CartoDB.